Contact - FAQs

 Is Girl Reading a novel or short stories?

-It’s a novel, conceived as a single piece of work, made of seven components – and if you took one of them away, it would be incomplete.
+It’s a novel, conceived as a single piece of work, made of seven components – and if you took one away, it would be incomplete.
 Girl Reading has a narrative arc.
 It has specific threads running through it.
 It has (I hope) a page-turning quality and is intended to be read in order.
 I love novels which do unexpected things with structure: fans of David Mitchell’s Cloud Atlas will understand.
 I also love The Hours by Michael Cunningham; The Waves by Virginia Woolf; The Night Watch by Sarah Waters; The Accidental by Ali Smith; and The Time Traveller’s Wife by Audrey Niffenegger.
 These books, and numerous others, have made it acceptable for novelists to experiment with how a story is told.
-Having said that, if other people think Girl Reading is a book of short stories – fine.
+Having said that, if someone insists Girl Reading is a collection of short stories – fine.

-Why aren’t there any speech marks in Girl Reading?
+Why aren’t there any quotation marks in Girl Reading?

-By no means am I the only author to write a novel without speech marks.
-The first one I read where I felt this choice truly enhanced the storytelling was If Nobody Speaks of Remarkable Things by Jon McGregor.
+By no means am I the only author to write dialogue without speech marks.
+The first novel I read where I felt this choice truly enhanced the storytelling was If Nobody Speaks of Remarkable Things by Jon McGregor.
 Lack of speech marks was something I experimented with from the start, leaving the reader to decide what is spoken out loud and what is thought privately.
-I wanted the voice of Girl Reading to be distinctive and authentic to the sometimes other-worldly, ambiguous themes.
+I wanted the voice of Girl Reading to be distinctive, and true to the sometimes other-worldly themes; and (no spoilers) the last chapter throws more light on this as a creative choice.
 Incidentally, my favourite piece of feedback I get on this subject is when people tell me they didn’t even notice.

 French Novels and Rose Van Gogh 1888